 4 BY ELIMINATION AND 3 AND 1 The person with blue eyes concludes that he must have blue eyes

 5 QED: If exactly one person had blue eyes, he would leave on day one.
-F(1) = G(1)
+F(1) = G(1)==INDUCTIVE CASE==

 TO PROVE: If F(n) = G(n) then F(n+1) = G(n+1).
-(If n people have blue eyes, they will leave on day n) implies (If n+1 people have blue eyes, they will leave on day n+1)
+(If n people have blue eyes, they will leave on day n) implies (If n+1 people have blue eyes, they will leave on day n+1)6 GIVEN No one leaves until he knows he has blue eyes

 7 ASSUMING n+1 people have blue eyes